Privacy Act Requests

 - Digital Markers (including cookies)

-A digital marker is a resource created by the a visited website’s Web server in order to remember certain pieces of information for the Web server to reference during the same or subsequent visit to the website.
+A digital marker is a resource created by a visited website’s Web server in order to remember certain pieces of information for the Web server to reference during the same or subsequent visit to the website.
 Examples of digital markers are “cookies” or HTML5 web storage.
 Some examples of what digital markers do are as follows:

 - they allow a website to recognize a previous visit each time the visitor accesses the site;